A-Raghav/Data-CSO-Bot/chainlit.md

 ## About StatsEye

 StatsEye was developed to address the challenges researchers face when working with statistical data from the CSO website.
 Our mission is to make data more accessible and insights more discoverable.

+### Security & Privacy

+- StatsEye does not collect sensitive personal information
+- Authentication is used solely for session management
+- All data requests are transparently processed
+- No phishing or misleading content is present in this application

+For more information about our security practices, please see our [Security Policy](https://github.com/A-Raghav/Data-CSO-Bot/blob/main/SECURITY.md).

 *Start your data journey with a simple question above!*